mstresser/SimpleWaves1D/README.md

 ## Governing equations

 ### Wave energy flux balance
-For a stationary, alongshore uniform situation and in the absence of currents, the spatial distribution of the wave energy is conserved along a cross-shore transect.
+For a stationary, alongshore uniform situation and in the absence of currents, the flux of wave energy is conserved along a cross-shore transect.
 Energy input by wind and frictional losses at the bottom can be neglected if the area of interest is small.

 The cross-shore wave energy flux balance then reads: